 Congratulations, all simulated renewals succeeded: /etc/letsencrypt/live/plex.example.com/fullchain.pem (success)

-The systemd timer checks for renewal twice daily and renews certificates within 30 days of expiration.
+The timer checks for renewal twice daily and renews certificates within 30 days of expiration.
 No manual cron job is required.

-Troubleshoot Common Plex Issues
+Troubleshoot Common Plex Media Server Issues on Linux Mint

 Plex Cannot Find Media Files